The Sidewinder Sleeps Tonite: Critical reception

 In his weekly UK chart commentary, James Masterton wrote, "Everyone's favourite track off the Automatic For The People album finally gets a single release to clock up another hit for the band who appear to be able to do no wrong.
 Whether it will realise its commercial potential is doubtful given sales of the album but it is generating media interest if only over the vexed question of exactly what Michael Stipe is singing about."
+David Stubbs from Melody Maker named it Single of the Week, adding, "One of the lighter moments from Automatic for the People, silvery and deceptively inconsequential, this is no "Shiny Happy People", though Stipe playfully borrows from "The Lion Sleeps Tonight", hangs up there in a precariously high register and compresses the line Call me when you try to wake her into something that sounds more like Calling Jamaica, even stumbling into a giggle on the last chorus."
 Parry Gettelman from Orlando Sentinel said that "banal orchestral arrangements" by Led Zeppelin's John Paul Jones "don't add anything" to the song, "wherein Stipe's harsh vocal could use a little help".